 He was going to stay at the home of Mr. and Mrs. Charles Newton of Old Park View, Chundikuli.

 “Tell me about Singapore,” I said.
 “During the war.
 When you were a child.”Dad set his fork down, a rush of memories spilling into his eyes.

 “My father was a radio communications officer.
 He worked for the British government in Singapore …”

-I don’t remember my mother ever cuddling or kissing me.
+“He was a highly intelligent man, but he had a volatile temper!
+He was my hero, though it was frightening to live with someone like that.
+He flew into a rage one day and struck me with the radio wires he was working with.
+My mother had to apply a hot fomentation on my back for days until the marks subsided.I don’t remember my mother ever cuddling or kissing me.
 But there was plenty of food.
 A laden table.
 She was a good cook.
 My father was a hospitable man.
 The house was always filled with people and she fed them gladly.

 “We lived in a sprawling home on Mount Rosie, surrounded by a large compound.
 I remember climbing fruit trees and playing for hours outside.”